 The second approach to counteract implementation attacks is to use cryptographic protocols that ensure that certain types of attacks cannot be performed at all on the underlying cryptographic primitive.
-Isar mainly follows this second approach but also allows for additional countermeasures on primitive-level at low cost.
+IsAP mainly follows this second approach but also allows for additional countermeasures on primitive-level at low cost.
 While the original proposal at FSE 2017 [DEM+17] already provides robustness against DPA attacks by design, the additional modifications in this proposal also provide hardening against several types of fault attacks such as DFA [BS97], SFA [FJLT13; DEK+16], or SIFA [DEK+18; DMMP18; DEG+18], the last of which is especially hard to prevent on a primitive-level.
 As a consequence, most parts of the underlying cryptographic primitive only need to be secured against passive attacks that can extract information about the key by observing cryptographic operations for a single fixed input, i.e., SPA.
-This induces a significantly lower implementation overhead of the protected primitive compared to implementations that need protection against DPA attacks on a primitive-level.
+This induces a significantly lower implementation overhead of the protected primitive-level.

-In summary, the second approach as implemented by Isap provides secure implementations with a significantly lower area overhead and a very low runtime overhead for processing bulk data.
+In summary, the second approach as implemented by IsAP provides secure implementations with a significantly lower area overhead and a very low runtime overhead for processing bulk data.
 This is ideal for applications that require strong protection while encrypting or decrypting long messages, such as software or firmware updates on embedded devices or bitstream files for FPGAs.
-Preventing implementation attacks at the protocol level does come with a certain runtime overhead for short messages, however: The protection overhead is shifted to the initialization phase, which dominates the runtime for short messages.
+Preventing implementation attacks at the protocol level does come with a certain runtime overhead for short messages, however: The protection overhead is shifted to the initialization phase, which only dominates the runtime for short messages.
+If we consider the usage of masking for additional SPA protection IsAP profits from the fact that, for longer messages, the majority of the runtime is spent within IsAPMAc which is mostly unkeyed (execpt the final tag generation) and hence does not need to use masked permutations during the absorbtion of A and C. In other words, the higher the desired masking order, the closer the runtime of IsAP will be compared to other single-pass AE schemes that would likely still need to integrate even higher masking orders to cope with DPA attacks.

-We provide a comparison of Isap's performance for short and long messages on different platforms in Section 6.2 (software) and Section 6.3 (hardware).
+We provide a comparison of ISAP's performance for short and long messages on different platforms in Section 6.2 (software) and Section 6.3 (hardware).